 Frontier Market Scouts fellows contribute to poverty alleviation and wealth creation through entrepreneurship and enterprise development in low-income areas of the world.

 The program integrates local entrepreneurial development, and transnational development and delivery.
 The design aims to serve both students and entrepreneurs, and to create a symbiotic relationship between them to achieve enterprise development and human capital development goals.

 The students and entrepreneurs must not only learn to manage differences in entrepreneurial and enterprise development across cultures, regions, policy regimes and sectors, but also learn to leverage the differences as sources of innovation.
 We have designed the Frontier Market Program to involve and incentivize local partners in every aspect of its operation, from education program development to delivery to student placement to organizational development.

-The current FMS program is 2-week training plus 6-month field assignment with specific tasks.
+The standard FMS program is a two-week training followed by a 6 to 12-month field assignment with specific tasks.
 However, there is an option for those in graduate school to participate in the training followed by a 2-month field assignment.

-A passionate idealist who believes in justice for all, the ideal Frontier Scout has a solid background in business and management, a superb aptitude for immersive learning, and a strong belief in enterprise and market development as the most important means to sustainable improvement of living standards in developing countries.
+A passionate idealist who believes in a more values-driven economic system, the well-suited Frontier Scout has a solid background in business and management, a superb aptitude for immersive learning, and a strong belief in enterprise and market development as the most important means to sustainable improvement of living standards in developing countries.

 Upper-level undergraduate students, graduate students, career-changers, and current professionals are encouraged to apply.

 Yes, all participants in MIIS non-degree training programs have to maintain a visa status that allows for study.
 Please contact firstname.lastname@example.org to discuss the J-1 and F-1 student visa options.

 All accepted and deposited applicants, will be contacted by the Institute Office of International Student Services to begin the I-20 application process.